sdupadhyay/Batch-Assignment/README.md

  `TypeScript`
  `Tailwind CSS`

-- For Static Side Generation Next Js is used.
+- For Static Side Generation getStaticProps and getStaticPath of Next Js is used.
 - For Responsive website Tailwind css is used.

  <a href="https://www.figma.com/community/file/882879599442878081/portfolio-ui-web-mobile">Figma Link</a>